 Essential New Guidelines for Grocery Store Owners

 Retail and food stores must first determine what guidelines they should be following.
-Two federal agencies are spearheading the regulatory response to COVID-19: the Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC).
+Two federal agencies are spearheading the new guidelines: the Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC).
 The FDA is primarily concerned with the safety of products and employees involved with food preparation, while the CDC is providing guidelines for employers as a whole.

 Grocery store owners and managers should become familiar with all major CDC guidelines and apply FDA guidelines where appropriate, such as at a deli counter.
 The National Grocers Association has compiled a list of practices to help grocery stores meet CDC guidelines, including: